HON95/ansible/roles/hon.proxmox_ve_extra.v1/README.md

 ### Traefik Config

-If you're going to set up the Traefik reverse proxy, set `pve_traefik_provider_setup_enable: true` to create the PVE provider file.
+If you're going to set up the Traefik reverse proxy, set `pve_traefik_enable: true` to create the PVE provider file.

 If using my Traefik role, add this to its config to keep the PVE config: